 - We will be showcasing some of these use cases, as well as the potential solutions, during the Impact Summit tomorrow.

-MAS will earmark 20% of the Financial Sector Technology and Innovation budget, or US$37 million out of US$185, to support Green FinTech projects.
+MAS will earmark 20% of the Financial Sector Technology and Innovation budget, or US$37 million out of US$185 million, to support Green FinTech projects.

 - The funding can be used to support proofs-of-concept, innovation labs, industry-wide utilities, and technology platforms focused on Green FinTech.